-We are hosting a series of consultation sessions, including roundtables, workshops and consultation meetings with registered stakeholders to develop the scope, scale and focus of the digital capabilities delivered through projects and enduring services.
+We hosted a series of consultation sessions, including roundtables, workshops and consultation meetings with registered stakeholders to develop the scope, scale and focus of the digital capabilities delivered through projects and enduring services.

-Through these consultation sessions, we will interrogate and prioritise the various data challenges, technological barriers and opportunities that can be addressed by the Planet RDC for national impact.
+Through these consultation sessions, we interrogated and prioritised the various data challenges, technological barriers and opportunities that can be addressed by the Planet RDC for national impact.
 Below is an indicative timeline for these activities.

 Please register your interest using the form below.

-Consultation: August to October 2022, with roundtables running on 7, 10 and 12 October.
-Register for the roundtables >
+Consultation period: August to October 2022.
+Roundtables were held on 7, 10 and 12 October.

 Who should get involved?

-- Researchers from across the environmental sciences: ecologists (terrestrial, freshwater and marine), ecological modellers, marine scientists, ecological economists, conservation scientists, soil scientists, climate scientists, agricultural scientists, geoscientists, botanists, zoologists, urban planners, urban ecologists
+- researchers from across the environmental and earth sciences: ecologists (terrestrial, freshwater and marine), ecological modellers, marine scientists, environmental economists, conservation scientists, soil scientists, climate scientists, agricultural scientists, geoscientists, botanists, zoologists, urban planners, urban ecologists, geologists, geophysicists

 - Indigenous knowledge holders and Land, Water and Sea Country managers

-The Planet RDC will deliver national data assets and digital capabilities to support environmental research and evidence-based decision making.
+The Planet RDC will deliver national data assets and digital capabilities to support environmental and earth science research and evidence-based decision making.
 This will include:

-- national FAIR environmental data collections - both existing and new - that use international standards
+- national FAIR data collections – both existing and new – that use international standards

 - platforms and tools that enable researchers to collect or generate data, analyse those data and produce FAIR data outputs